sigit-purnomo/sigit-purnomo.github.io/_pages/research.md

 modified: 2020-04-25
 ---

 As a lecturer, one of my tasks is doing research.
 My current research interest is computational journalism using natural language processing or machine learning or deep learning technology.
-My previous researches were related with disaster management, social network analysis, information technology management, and platform-based application development.
+My previous researches were related to disaster management, social network analysis, information technology management, and platform-based application development.

 #### 2020